Notorious

 How did Wolfgang Petersen manage to get audiences to care about a bunch of Nazi sailors trying to destroy the British fleet in the North Atlantic?

-An examination of life in East Germany under the the terrifying control of the Stasi, The Lives of Others frustrated survivors of the totalitarian regime.
+An exposé of life in East Germany under the Stasi, The Lives of Others still frustrated survivors of the totalitarian regime.

-Because films about childhood are often nostalgic, they are often about loss.
+Most films about childhood are often nostalgic.
 Louis Malle’s masterful auto-biopic is about loss of an unfathomable kind.

 In The Marriage of Maria Braun, Rainer Werner Fassbinder mixed Hollywood melodrama, historical drama and political indictment.